Drivers of Demand for Animal-Source Foods in Low-Income Informal Settlements in Nairobi, Kenya

 This research aims to investigate the demand and supply side factors of ASF purchase and consumption to understand the source of variability in ASFs intake between and within households living in Nairobi informal settlements.
 To do so, we propose a mixed methods research, using longitudinal data from poor households, combined with a market survey of retailers available to these households and complemented by focus group discussion and key informant interviews.
 We estimate spouses’ bargaining power using experimental economic games in order to investigate its role on purchase and intra-household allocation of animal source food.
 We will use the cultural domain analysis tool, combined with the qualitative research to assess what drivers the differences between ideal meals and realities.
 Results will inform the design of sustainable food systems interventions, aimed at increasing ASF availability and consumption by low-income households.

-- Paula Dominguez-Salas, PhD, Assistant Professor at LSHTM / ILRI/ Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH)
+- Paula Dominguez-Salas, PhD, Assistant Professor at LSHTM / ILRI/ The London Centre for Integrative Research on Agriculture and Health (LCIRAH)

-- Aurelia Lepine, PhD, Assistant Professor in Health Economics, LSHTM
+- Aurelia Lepine, PhD, Assistant Professor in Health Economics, UCL

-> Suneetha Kadiyala, Associate Professor in Nutrition-Sensitive Development, LSHTM/LCIRAH
+- Suneetha Kadiyala, PhD, Associate Professor in Nutrition-Sensitive Development, LSHTM/LCIRAH